ricksonmenezes/wego-assignment/ReadMe.md

     Concerns will range from being rate limited to account being suspended for a day.
 It is important to know how many requests does the vendor (e.g in this case, OpenMap) allow a user before the vendor deems any "feature" as supposed DOS attack.

- 3. Initially integrated pt.
+ 3. Conversion library instead of converter API: Initially integrated pt.
 2 - converter API.
 But it is not scalable as it only allows 250 API calls a minute and that would mean that the system is busy for an initial 10 minutes.
     Hence, integrated SVY21 https://github.com/cgcai/SVY21 library that does the conversion offline.
 So now, no more management API.
     Tradeoff - conversion by OneMap  is authorotative.
 On the other hand, one would have to validate the conversion being done by any offline library.